Central limit theorem

-In probability theory, the central limit theorem (CLT) establishes that, in many situations, for identically distributed independent samples, the standardized sample mean tends towards the standard normal distribution even if the original variables themselves are not normally distributed.
+In probability theory, the central limit theorem (CLT) states that, under appropriate conditions, the distribution of a normalized version of the sample mean converges to a standard normal distribution.
+This holds even if the original variables themselves are not normally distributed.
+There are several versions of the CLT, each applying in the context of different conditions.

 The theorem is a key concept in probability theory because it implies that probabilistic and statistical methods that work for normal distributions can be applicable to many problems involving other types of distributions.

 This theorem has seen many changes during the formal development of probability theory.
-Previous versions of the theorem date back to 1811, but in its modern general form, this fundamental result in probability theory was precisely stated as late as 1920, thereby serving as a bridge between classical and modern probability theory.
+Previous versions of the theorem date back to 1811, but in its modern form it was only precisely stated in the 1920s.